Must-Haves For First Time Campers Including Printable Checklist

 Make sure that you also bring your spatula, tongs, stainless bowls, and cutlery.
 And for Heaven’s sake a way to make coffee!
 One of the worst migraines of my life was when my SIL “forgot” to bring the coffee.

-Another very important addition to your camping supplies is a solar charger.
+Another very important addition to your camping supplies is a solar charger or phone charger.
 You might not be able to find any power outlets outdoors.

 Whether you are camping with a group or alone, playing some music can set the mood.